ravendevteam/.github/profile/README.md

 # Raven Development Team
-### Simple, efficient, premium red-teaming tools and utilities.
+### Simple, efficient, powerful and premium-quality utilities for security, privacy, management and pentesting.

 > [!WARNING]
 > Raven is still currently under development.
 No software is currently available.